ttncat/ttncat-docker-compose/README.md

 # TTN Catalunya Data Analysis Environment

-This repository contains a docker-compose project based around [Mosquitto](https://mosquitto.org/), [Node-RED](https://nodered.org/), [InfluxDB](https://www.influxdata.com/) and [Grafana](https://grafana.com/).
+This repository contains training environment for workshops based around [Mosquitto](https://mosquitto.org/), [Node-RED](https://nodered.org/), [InfluxDB](https://www.influxdata.com/) and [Grafana](https://grafana.com/).
 The goal is to have an easy-to-deploy test enviroment for our workshops, and thus, it is not meant for production environment.

+You can deploy the services using 3 different approaches:

+* Using `docker compose up -d` from the docker folder to deploy a container stack
+* Using `vagrant up` from the vagrant folder to deploy a VirtualBox machine
+* Importing the OVA file from assets into your VirtualBox application

 **I repeat: this project is not meant to be deployed in production environments**.